-As noted above, ASHI is unique as it offers three different membership levels, each with its own requirements.
+As noted above, ASHI is unique as it offers three different membership levels, each with its requirements.

 The associate membership is the entry point to ASHI.
-They are permitted to access several of the resources which will help them build their career.
+They are permitted to access several of the resources that will help them build their career.
 To become an associate member, candidates must complete the following.

 - Apply for a membership online.